UtkarshPathrabe/Compiler-Construction-BITS-Pilani/Textbook Exercises/Chapter 01/Section 1.1/Exercise Solutions for Section 1.1.md

 A `compiler` is a program that can read a program in one language - the `source` language - and translate it into an equivalent program in another language - the `target` language and report any errors in the source program that it detects during the translation process.
 `Interpreter` directly executes the operations specified in the source program on inputs supplied by the user.
-A compiler typically lowers the level of abstraction of the program:
-+ C -> assembly code for Sun Sparc
-+ Java -> Java bytecode
 C is typically compiled.
 Scheme is typically interpreted.
 Java is compiled to bytecodes, which are then interpreted.